waqas656/spring-security-oauth/README.md

 ## Projects/Modules
-This project contains a number of modules, but here are the main ones you should focus on:
+This project contains a number of modules, but here are the main ones you should focus on and run:
 - `spring-security-oauth-server` - the Authorization Server (port = 8081)
 - `spring-security-oauth-resource` - the Resource Server (port = 8082)